 You can find more information about this program on this page or by clicking on the link below:

-Application Process and Documentation for the Dependents' Educational Assistance Program:
+Apply for the Dependents' Educational Assistance Program:

 If you have started your educational program, take your application to your school or employer.
 Ask them to complete VA Form 22-1999, Enrollment Certification, and send both forms to VA.
 He or she can submit an Enrollment Certification electronically using VA-ONCE.